 I recommend you get all your papers in order first, see our checklist of documents you need to rent a flat.
 You should at least have 3 payslips and show that you are creditworthy by having a good Schufa score.
-Consider staying in short term rental until you get the papers in order before you start flat hunting.
+Consider staying in a short-term rental until you get the papers in order before you start flat hunting.

 Rentals are advertised on websites, newspapers, lamp posts or social media.
 Once you hear about a flat, get in touch as soon as possible and maybe send already all the necessary documents in advance.

-On the day of the appointment a person which might or might not be speaking English will walk you trough the flat and check your credentials.
-Often you have to fill out forms so have a pen ready.
+On the day of the appointment, a person which might or might not be speaking English will walk you through the flat and check your credentials.
+Bring a pen to fill out the application form.

 Once you applied and got elected for an apartment, be prepared to pay a deposit (Kaution) into a bank account.
 The deposit is three months of rent.

-The size of the apartment is expressed as the number of rooms and as squaremeters.
-Kitchen, hallways, toilets and bath rooms don't count as rooms.
+The size of the apartment is expressed as the number of rooms and as square meters.
+The kitchen, hallways, toilets and bathrooms don't count as rooms.